 motor.run_for_degrees(port.A, -90, 360)

-If you set a negative angle and negative speed, the motor will reverse its direction twice and it will move forward:
+If you set both the angle and the speed to negative values, the motor will reverse direction twice, which means it will rotate forward again:

 motor.run_for_degrees(port.A, -90, -360)